junxit/us-congress-bills-115/metadata.md

 - 2017-09-11 — Committee on the Judiciary.
 Reported by Senator Grassley with amendments.
 Without written report.
 - 2017-09-11 — Committee on the Judiciary.
 Reported by Senator Grassley with amendments.
 Without written report.
 - 2017-09-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 218.
+- 2017-10-16 — Amendment SA 1112 agreed to in Senate by Unanimous Consent.
+- 2017-10-16 — Amendment SA 1112 proposed by Senator McConnell for Senator Hatch. (consideration: CR S6410) In the nature of a substitute.
+- 2017-10-16 — Amendment SA 1113 agreed to in Senate by Unanimous Consent.
+- 2017-10-16 — Amendment SA 1113 proposed by Senator McConnell for Senator Hatch. (consideration: CR S6410; text: CR S6410) To amend the title.
+- 2017-10-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6409-6410; text of measure as reported in Senate: CR S6410)
+- 2017-10-16 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2017-10-16 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2017-10-16 — Senate amendment agreed to: Amendment SA 1112 agreed to in Senate by Unanimous Consent.
+- 2017-10-16 — Senate amendment agreed to: Amendment SA 1113 agreed to in Senate by Unanimous Consent.
+- 2017-10-16 — Senate amendment proposed (on the floor): Amendment SA 1112 proposed by Senator McConnell for Senator Hatch.(consideration: CR S6410)
+- 2017-10-16 — Senate amendment proposed (on the floor): Amendment SA 1113 proposed by Senator McConnell for Senator Hatch.(consideration: CR S6410; text: CR S6410)
+- 2017-10-16 — Senate amendment submitted
+- 2017-10-16 — Senate amendment submitted
+- 2017-10-16 — The committee amendments withdrawn by Unanimous Consent.